Elzahraa/The-Invisible-Performance/README.md

 ## Commercial License

-For commercial use, please contact [Your Contact Information] to obtain a separate commercial license.
+For commercial use, please contact the Broad Institute to obtain a separate commercial license.

 ## Acknowledgments